Improving the Cosmological Constraints by Inferring the Formation Channel of Extreme-mass-ratio Inspirals: Mock Data

 \subsection{Mock observations}

-To estimate the abilities of detectors in constraining the cosmic expansion history and the formation channel of EMRIs, we need to simulate (i) the detected EMRI catalogs, and (ii) the redshift probability distribution of the candidate host galaxies as well as (iii) the number of candidate host AGNs corresponding to each detected EMRI.
+To estimate the abilities of detectors in constraining the cosmic expansion history and the formation channel of EMRIs, we need to simulate (i) the detected EMRI catalog, (ii) the redshift probability distribution of the candidate host galaxies, and (iii) the number of candidate host {\it AGNs} corresponding to each detected EMRI.

+To generate a catalog of detected EMRIs, we follow the approach of \cite{2017PhRvD..95j3012B} and \cite{2020PhRvD.102f3016F}.
+First, we adopt a galaxy catalog from the MultiDark cosmological simulations \citep{2016MNRAS.457.4340K, 2016ApJS..222...22C} to select the host galaxies of the EMRIs.
+In the selection process, the mass of the MBH at the center of the selected host galaxy matches the mass of the MBH of the corresponding EMRI.
+Second, we generate the GW signals of EMRIs using the analytic kludge Kerr (AKK) waveform model \citep{2004PhRvD..69h2005B, 2017PhRvD..95j3012B}.
+The reason for us to adopt this model is to facilitate comparison with the previous works \citep{2008PhRvD..77d3512M, 2021MNRAS.508.4512L}, although several new waveform models \citep{2017PhRvD..96d4005C, 2021PhRvL.126e1102C, 2021PhRvD.103j4014H, 2022PhRvL.128w1101I} have been proposed recently.
+Third, we calculate the detector responses to the EMRI GW signals.